 How AI changes everything

 But, that’s where AI Jim, our claims bot, changes the game.
 AI Jim loves small claims, they’re his favorite.
 He settles them on the spot, with zero hassle and at zero handling costs.
 That’s because there’s no such thing as a nuisance claim for AI Jim.
 In fact, on a slow day, AI Jim can review, approve, and pay 1000x more claims than an entire team at one of the traditional insurers.
+He even set a world record for the fastest claim handled!

 This kind of fundamental change is made possible by the replacement of manual labor with AI and bots!